 If you already have a cherished salt lamp in your home, you’ll go bonkers for halotherapy, a practice of using salt to heal the body and mind.
 The basic buy-in for salt therapy is this: we were all born of water and salt so, with water and salt, we find our healing.
 That does make sense — all humans did float in salty amniotic fluid for nine months in the womb.
 The jury is still out on documented evidence of healing.
 But, anecdotally, halotherapy hits the mark.
 Patients claim healing of ailments like insomnia, tinnitus, sinus pain, depression, asthma and arthritis.
 Until recently, folks had to travel to places like Berchtesgaden, Germany, or Soligorsk, Belarus, to find natural salt caves for healing retreats.
 In 2018, you will be able to find halotherapy at a health spa near you.

 Salt-loving entrepreneurs far and wide have begun to build their own versions of the caves in Germany and Belarus.
 Existing health spas are transforming spaces in their clinic into magical feeling “salt rooms.”
 Picture an empty room with large pink bricks of salt in place of drywall.
 Instead of flooring, there’s gravel, which is also made from salt, and the ceiling is lined in pink Himalayan salt crystals.
 In the middle of a salt room, you’ll find chairs or other adjustable seating options for those who want to meditate.
-Guests are required to remove their shoes and given booties to wear instead in order to protect the purity of the salt floor.
+Guests are required to remove their shoes and given booties to wear instead to protect the purity of the salt floor.

 Additionally, there are some stand-alone halotherapy clinics equipped with beds — think of an elevated bed-shaped sandbox — full of heated salt.
 The claim is that 30 minutes in one of these salt beds can bring wellness through contact with salt’s negative ions.
 One clinic in Ashville, North Carolina, has an actual cave built of salt that they use for healing retreats and special events.
 Look for salt therapy at your local spa this year.